sjbrown/1kfa/mod_guide_table.md

    many guards are posted?”)
  * What they zoom in on (NPC relationships?
 Environmental detail?
    Item mechanics?)
- * What makes them lean forward, laugh, or get quiet
+ * Body language: What makes them lean forward, laugh, or get quiet
  * Whether they narrate boldly or hesitantly
  * Whether they seem to love solving puzzles, optimizing cards, roleplaying emotionally, or just throwing chaos into the mix

-None of these are right or wrong.
-The key is noticing.
+ * How do they interact with the game's resources?
+   * Do they hoard XP tokens or spend freely?
+   * Do they get anxious when their Exhaustion pile grows?
+   * Which cards to they seek to add to their character?
+Move cards?
+Item cards?

+If you take a moment every now and then to notice one or two things listed above, then ask yourself, "what does that mean about what they want from this game?", then you're doing Ludic Listening.
+The key is just taking a moment to apply some attention.

 ### How to Use It